 Today's Tahitians mostly hail from Samoa (the island chain, not the cookie).
 These South Seas islands are 1,500-miles west of Tahiti, a short paddle by Polynesian standards.
 That proximity is why Samoans currently represent about 70% of the population.
 The other 30% of Tahitians are composed of people who, not surprisingly, left China, Europe, and other countries that have cold and/or shitty weather most of the year.

-Ancient Polynesian religious beliefs weirdly line-up with modern alien conspiracies.
+Ancient Polynesian religious beliefs align weirdly with modern alien conspiracies.

 Out with the old Polynesian gods, in with the new Christian one.